USCIS Filing Fees Calculator

 Where do I confirm the latest amounts?

-Always check the newest G-1055 Fee Schedule and the specific form page on uscis.gov.
+Use the newest G-1055 Fee Schedule edition and the specific form page on official government sources.